-Chandalar and Thazzik Mountain are located within the remote Arctic Circle region and exploration and production activities may be limited by climate and location.
+Chandalar is located within the remote Arctic Circle region and exploration and, if warranted, development and production activities may be limited by climate and location.

-While we have conducted test mining and minor gold mining production in recent years, our current focus remains on exploration of our Chandalar property.
+While we have conducted test mining and minor gold mining extraction in recent years, our current focus remains on exploration of our Chandalar property.
 With our current infrastructure at Chandalar, the arctic climate limits exploration activities to a summer field season that generally starts in early May and lasts until freeze-up in mid-September.
-The remote location of both our Chandalar and Thazzik Mountain properties limits access and increases exploration expenses.
+The remote location of the Chandalar property limits access and increases exploration expenses.
 Costs associated with such activities are estimated to be between 25% and 50% higher than costs associated with similar activities in the lower 48 states in the United States.
 Transportation and availability of qualified personnel is also limited because of the remote location.
 Higher costs associated with exploration activities and limitations for the annual periods in which we can carry on exploration activities will increase the costs and time associated with our planned activities and could negatively affect the value of our property and securities.

-We are required to raise additional capital to fund our exploration and production programs on the Chandalar and Thazzik Mountain properties.
+We are required to raise additional capital to fund our exploration and, if warranted, development and production programs on the Chandalar property.

-We are an early stage company and currently do not have sufficient capital to fully fund any long-term plan of operation at the Chandalar or Thazzik Mountain gold properties.
-We will require additional financing in the future to fund exploration of and production on our properties, if warranted, to attain self-sufficient cash flows.
+We are an early stage company and currently do not have sufficient capital to fully fund any long-term plan of operation at the Chandalar gold property.
+We will require additional financing in the future to fund exploration of and, if warranted, development and production on our properties, to attain self-sufficient cash flows.
 We expect to obtain financing through various means including, but not limited to, private or public placement offerings of debt or our equity securities, the exercise of outstanding warrants, the sale of a production royalty, the sales of gold from future production, joint venture agreements with other mining companies, or a combination of the above.
 The level of additional financing required in the future will depend on the results of our exploration work and recommendations of our management and consultants.
 Failure to obtain sufficient financing may result in delaying or indefinite postponement of exploration or even a loss of some property interest.
 Additional capital or other types of financing may not be available if needed or, if available, may not be available on favorable terms or terms acceptable to us.
 Failure to raise such needed financing could result in us having to discontinue our mining and exploration business.